mondele/btt-writer-docs/docs/tStart.rst

 To start a translation project, you must specify each of these elements.

 Begin by clicking the blue plus sign on the home screen to start defining a new project.
-When you first start using translationStudio, there is also a green **Start a New Translation** button on the home screen that you can use to start a new project.
+When you first start using BTT Writer, there is also a green **Start a New Translation** button on the home screen that you can use to start a new project.